 You’re the son of some inventor, and your dad got kidnapped by bad guys.
 It’s your duty to save him, using robots that you make.
 The robot creation deal is actually pretty sweet, if you ask me.
 You can give them stat points based on your level, which you get to distribute however you want.
-In this way, there’s a lot of creativity to be had, although you’ll probably be like me and find one really powerful setup that works for you and just abuse it.
-You can also combine items and create weapons, but, again, all you’ll end up doing is combining Smokes and Cleans to sell them back as Repairs for free money.
+In this way, there’s a lot of creativity to be had, although you’ll probably be like me and find one really powerful setup and just abuse it.
+You can also combine items and create weapons, but, again, all you’ll end up doing is buying Smokes and Cleans, combining them into Repairs, and selling them back for more money.
 Then, you’ll spend all of that on making Axe 1s to get the most powerful weapon you can until halfway through the game, at which point you get the most powerful weapon in the entire game.
 I guess kids aren’t supposed to be intelligent enough to figure out stuff like that, though.

 The graphics are nothing spectacular for the Super Nintendo.
 As I mentioned before, the game is targeted toward the 5-to-10 demographic, and its visual aspects definitely reflect that.
-This never hurt Earthbound, though, so I don’t see why it should be a problem here, either.
-I guess that some of the battle sprites are actually pretty well made, though, and the stylistic approach was done on purpose, so maybe I can afford a little bonus for that.
+This never hurt EarthBound, though, so I don’t see why it should be a problem here.
+I guess some of the battle sprites are actually pretty well made, and the stylistic approach was done on purpose, so maybe I can afford a little bonus for that.

-The audio, on the other hand, did get to be annoying, at times.
-Unlike games such as Faxanadu and Rampart, however, this effect appears to be largely intentional for Robotrek.
+The audio, on the other hand, did get to be annoying.
+Unlike games such as Faxanadu and Rampart, this effect appears to be largely intentional for Robotrek.
 Kids like annoying music, right?
-Any parents who have taken their kids on a road trip surely knows this.
-I can’t really forgive the developers for encouraging that, however.
+Any parents who have taken a family road trip surely know this.
+I still can’t really forgive the developers for encouraging that.
 Some of the music’s not so bad, but you’ll definitely get tired of the battle theme pretty quickly.

-While I guess the game theoretically has some replay value in trying to beat it with different robots, it’s is a bit too easy for this to really be any fun.
-Maybe if you play it the first time without cheating, then pull out all the stops the second time through, you could have some fun that way.
+While “in theory” the game has some replay value in trying to beat it with different robots, it’s is a bit too easy for this to really be any fun.
+Maybe it could be fun to do a “challenge mode” and skip assigning stats in order to make the game harder.
 There’s no real reason to play it more than twice, though.